azuline/repertoire/README.md

 - Have artists thing use a query string parameter and figure out a scrollIntoView thing.
-- And virtualize the artists list so it doesn't grow too big.
 - Then do a clean up because this is a bit complicated.